This McTiernan line originated with James McTernan and his son Hugh

 Heapstown estate planned by James but built by Capt.
 Hugh.

 James's daughter, Eleanor married a Patrick Henry.
 They had a daughter that lived on Mt Allen.

-Based on recent information from Alannah MacTiernan a descendent of
+Based on past information from Alannah MacTiernan a descendent of

 this family line, Henry James